BlakeRain/blakerain.com/content/blog/bunny-sqlite-database/index.md

 | Writes      | $0.30 per million rows   |
 | Storage     | $0.10 per GB/month       |

-> [!NOTE] Reads are biller per billion, and writes are billed per *million*
+{% from "macros/callout.html" import callout %}
+{% call callout("note") %}
-> So I guess that means writes are a thousand times more expensive than reads, which is the same
+So I guess that means writes are a thousand times more expensive than reads, which is the same as Turso.
-> as Turso.
+{% endcall %}

 Databases only incur storage costs when idle, with one primary region charged continuously and read replicas only adding cost when serving traffic, metered per hour.